Lambda calculus: Normal forms and confluence

-It can be shown that β-reduction is confluent when working up to α-conversion (i.e. we consider two normal forms to be equal if it is possible to α-convert one into the other).
-If repeated application of the reduction steps eventually terminates, then by the Church–Rosser theorem it will produce a unique β-normal form.
-However, the untyped lambda calculus as a rewriting rule under β-reduction is neither strongly normalising nor weakly normalising; there are terms with no normal form such as Ω.
+It can be shown that β-reduction is confluent up to α-conversion (i.e. when two normal forms are considered to be equal if it is possible to α-convert one into the other).
+By the Church–Rosser theorem, any particular sequence of reduction steps starting from a given lambda term that eventually terminates will produce the same β-normal form.
+However, the untyped lambda calculus under β-reduction as a rewriting rule is neither strongly normalising nor weakly normalising; there are terms with no normal form such as Ω.

 Considering individual terms, both strongly normalising terms and weakly normalising terms have a unique normal form.
 For strongly normalising terms, any reduction strategy is guaranteed to yield the normal form, whereas for weakly normalising terms, some reduction strategies may fail to find it.

 Encoding datatypes

 The basic lambda calculus may be used to model arithmetic, Booleans, data structures, and recursion, as illustrated in the following sub-sections i, ii, iii, and § iv.